fbiffar/unicycle_formation/README.md

 For reaching the minimum and by that balanced configuration, k need to be > 0

 ### Graph from Simulation
-The picture shows the path from 4 bots:
+The picture shows the path from 4 bots running in balaned mode with a steady turning rate of w0 =  2.0 and forward pace of v0 = 0.1.

+The red marked point are the positions of the bots when after balancing themselves out for a while.

 ![alt text](images/balanced.png)

 ### Link to Demo Video
+Here is a Video of the live demo: